 CRCC makes its monetary settlements daily, in money deposited in accounts opened with the Central Bank.
-These settlements, in turn, are only made in Colombian legal currency (Colombian pesos - COP).
+These settlements, in turn, are only made in Colombian legal currency (Colombian pesos - COP). for the Fixed Income, Equities, Financial Derivatives and Swaps Segments.
+In the particular case of the Foreign Exchange Segment, settlement is made through the delivery of Colombian legal currency (COP) and US dollars (USD) through its account in Colombian pesos at the Central Bank and its account in US dollars through the accounts of the correspondent banks in New York.

 Since its establishment as a central counterparty, and except for the Foreign Exchange Segment, CRCC has used only the large-value payment system administered by the Central Bank for its monetary settlements, through debits and credits to deposit accounts (CUD account - Cuenta única de depósito) held by the members of CRCC.
 To manage the monetary settlements of transactions accepted by CRCC for clearing and settlement, Members authorize CRCC to make automatic debits to their deposit accounts at the Central Bank.
-In addition to the above, through the CUD accounts CRCC is empowered to collect the margin requirements that the Members have not contributed during the hours established for their constitution.
+In addition to the above, through the CUD accounts CRCC is allowed to collect the margin requirements that the Members have not contributed during the hours established for their constitution.